-Please apply at a nearby fire department.
+Please apply at a nearby fire department or branch office.
 They will present the free first-aid treatment lecture in the location of your choice.
-People who want to take the course should be residents, orworkers and students in the city, and there should be more than 10 participants.
+People who want to take the course should be residents, or workers and students in the city, and there should be more than 10 participants.

-evacuating When
+evacuating

-shelters
+evacuation shelters